 Figure 4: Failed Connections during axial and 90 pull test

-Siemon places such a high emphasis on end face geometry, cleanliness, surface/subsurface integrity and mechanical performance specifically because field testing of optical fibre links is necessary but not sufficient to guaranty the integrity of installed optical fibre cabling.
-One reason it is insufficient is because link testing does not include the fibre jumpers used for equipment connections on either end of the link.
-Another reason is that insertion loss is the only required transmission parameter for optical fibre cabling based on industry standards.
-For these reasons, it is absolutely essential to ensure that optical fibre cables, components and assemblies be fully standards compliant.
-One way to do so is to require that all fibre assemblies come with objective evidence of return loss and insertion loss testing in both directions and at both wavelengths.
+Siemon places such a high emphasis on end face geometry, cleanliness, surface/subsurface integrity and mechanical performance specifically because field testing of optical fiber links is necessary but not sufficient to guaranty the integrity of installed optical fiber cabling.
+One reason it is insufficient is because link testing does not include the fiber jumpers used for equipment connections on either end of the link.
+Another reason is that insertion loss is the only required transmission parameter for optical fiber cabling based on industry standards.
+For these reasons, it is absolutely essential to ensure that optical fiber cables, components and assemblies be fully standards compliant.
+One way to do so is to require that all fiber assemblies come with objective evidence of return loss and insertion loss testing in both directions and at both wavelengths.